revoltez/vimSvelte/README.md

 npm i
 npm run dev
 ```

--   if you are using vite or svelteKit, simply copy `prettier.config.cjs`, and add these two packages with your favorite package manageer `npm i -D prettier prettier-plugin-svelte`
+if you are using vite or svelteKit, simply copy `prettier.config.cjs`, and add ` prettier prettier-plugin-svelte` with your favorite package manager

+ex: `npm i -D prettier prettier-plugin-svelte`

 # vim/neovim configuration